shchopraUCSD/ECE260B_Project/single_core/doc/notes.md

 - there is a *high fanout net* found during synthesis - need to look at this during optimizations
 - there is a weird 2-cycle behaviour of div and div\_q in sfp\_row --> need to be careful about this if doing *multicycle for div* operation in SFP
 - right now, with 1ns clock period, timing isn't being met, path from i/p of mac\_col to OFIFO's input.
 So need to pipeline the MAC operation
+- may need to use multicycle/pipelining for division in SFP, as well as for the mac\_col
 - *bumped up clock period to 2ns for now*. plan to complete pnr, gls etc. of dual core with this first, and only then come back and try to make it meet timing for clock period of 1ns

 # LOGISTICS
 ## Next steps at this time
 - SRAM PnR (this plus core w/o SRAM PnR goes into core hierarchical PnR) --> DONE
-- single core hierarchical PnR (goes into single core GLS)
+- single core hierarchical PnR (also goes into single core GLS)
-- single core GLS: worth it to use synth netlist instead of PNR netlist?
+- single core GLS: worth it to use synth netlist instead of PNR netlist? yes, let's run it and see
 - dual core RTL/TB

 ## Work Distribution
-- single core (without SRAMs) RTL, GLS - Shaurya
+- single core (without SRAMs) RTL, TB --> Shaurya --> DONE
+- SRAM PnR --> Shaurya --> DONE
-- SRAM PnR, and single core hierarchical PnR - Shaurya + 1 person(?)
+- single core hierarchical PnR --> Mayank, Soumil
+- single core GLS (synth/PnR) --> Shaurya
-- dual core RTL, TB - 2 people (?)
+- dual core RTL, TB --> Divyang, Navya
-- dual core PnR - later
+- dual core PnR --> LATER
-- optimizations (meet timing using pipelining, multi-cycle etc.) - later
+- dual core GLS --> LATER
+- optimizations --> LATER